abessiari/noctua_app_stack/production/README.md

 This repository enables the deployment of the noctua editor (which includes minerva, barista, golr and noctua) locally, using self-generated GO-CAM models (in the form of .ttl files).

-## Deploy a version of the Noctua editor (including minerva, barista, golr and noctuar):
+## Deploy a version of the Noctua editor (including minerva, barista, noctua):
   - important ansible files:
     - vars.yaml
     - docker-vars.yaml
+    - s3-vars.yaml
     - stage.yaml
     - start_services.yaml

 ## Deployment artifacts generated:
-  - blazegraph journal
-  - Solr Index
+  - Copy blazegraph.jnl
-  - Cloned repositories including:
+  - Cloned repositories:
-    - noctua-form, noctua-landing-page, noctua-models, go-site.
+    - noctua-form, noctua-landing-page, noctua-models, go-site and noctua-visual-pathway-editor.
   - docker-compose and configuration files are generated from templates.

 #### AWS TERRAFORM BACKEND